cujojs/when/docs/api.md

 	1. fulfilled with the fulfillment value of `promiseOrValue`, or
 	1. rejected with the rejection reason of `promiseOrValue`

-In other words, it's a shortcut for:
+In other words, it's much like:

 ```js
 promise.then(function() {